sebdah/elliot.js/docs/general.md

-						'markerColor': '#333333', // Color of the marker bars 'barWidth': 3, // How many px should the bars be 'barSpacing': 1, // How many px space should be between the bars }
+						'markerColor': '#333333', // Color of the marker bars 'barWidth': 3, // How many px should the bars be 'barSpacing': 1, // How many px space should be between the bars 'stickyScaling': false // Scale graph using data for the whole session (rather than currently displayed data) }
 					});